Ed Bryant: 2006 U.S. Senate election

 In an interview with John Gibson of Fox News, Bryant stated that he did not believe Harold Ford Jr. should be considered a serious candidate for the U.S. Senate because of Ford's young age of 36 at the time.

 Bryant conceded the GOP primary election to Bob Corker on August 3, 2006.

+Later career

+On December 12, 2008, Bryant was sworn in as a United States magistrate judge for the Western District of Tennessee.
+He retired from this position on February 28, 2019.